w1jtoo/acm-snippets/README.md

 # acm-snippets
-Some code snippets for acm-icpc contests
+Some code templates and snippets for acm-icpc contests